trufnetwork/node/docs/node-operator-guide.md

 > **Warning**: Critical Security Requirements
 >
-> 1. The PostgreSQL database cluster must be dedicated exclusively to `kwild`.
-The `kwild` service requires superuser privileges to perform essential operations like creating triggers and publications for logical replication.
-Do not use this database cluster for any other purposes.
+> 1. `kwild` requires a "superuser" role to perform various tasks that require elevated privileges, such as creating triggers and publications for logical replication.
+The PostgreSQL database cluster should be dedicated to `kwild`, and should not be used for any other purpose.
 >
-> 2. For security, the PostgreSQL port (5432) must never be exposed to the public internet.
-Always bind to localhost (127.0.0.1) as demonstrated in the example above.
+> 2. NEVER expose PostgreSQL port (5432) to the public internet.
+Always bind to localhost (127.0.0.1) as shown in the example above.

 > **Securing PostgreSQL Port on Linux:**
 > 1. Use UFW (Uncomplicated Firewall) to block port 5432: